stormpath/express-stormpath/docs/upgrading.rst

       }
     }

-- Error messages from the JSON api have changed, previously the messages looked like ``{ error: 'error message' }`` but now they look like this:
+- Error messages from the JSON API have changed, previously the messages looked like ``{ error: 'error message' }`` but now they look like this:

   .. code-block:: javascript